dscout/velge/README.md

 # Velge |CHooz|

 1. verb - Pick out or select as being the most appropriate of two or more alternatives.
-2. noun - Robust tag or label management widget
+2. noun - Nimble autocompleting tag management widget

 ## Installation